nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 *Sequence diagram of ViewPerformanceList*
 ViewPerformanceList is a subclass of Command.
 It allows the user to view a self generated table based on the data in a desired performance list.
-The method viewList() accesses a desired performanceList of given event, and checks whether the list is empty.
+The method execute() calls viewList() from the same class, which accesses a desired performanceList of given event and checks whether that list is empty.
-If empty, it calls display() in UI and inform the user list is empty.
+If empty, viewList() calls display() in UI and inform the user.
 Else, it will iterate through the performanceList and print Performance data in a table format.